Fastpitch softball: United States

-One of the most important milestones in softball and American softball history occurred when the Amateur Softball Association (ASA) sent the Connecticut Brakettes of Stratford, Connecticut, to compete in the International Softball Federation's (ISF) Women's World championship in 1965.
+One of the most important milestones in softball and American softball history occurred when the Amateur Softball Association sent the Connecticut Brakettes of Stratford, Connecticut, to compete in the International Softball Federation's (ISF) Women's World championship in 1965.
 The Brakettes were the ASA's first women's softball team and they finished the competition with a record of 8–3 and a silver medal.
 After the championship, the Brakettes travelled to many locations around the world to serve as ambassadors for the sport.
 During the trip, the coaches and players held softball clinics to give a diverse group of people a better understanding of softball.